caseydunlap/MI-Campaign-Reporting/README.md

 The script runs once a day at 930 am EST. Outputs are posted to internal Sharepoints folders, and Snowflake tables.

 ## Methodology
+### Technology Stack
+The tech stack utilized in the report compilation includes:
+  - Python
+  - AWS Glue

 ### Data Sources
 The data sources utilized in the report compilation:
   - Internal Microsoft Excel Files